tsundberg/a-pragmatic-quick-guide-to-TDD/step-by-step-guide.md

 You're expected to have

-* cloned this project
+* Cloned this project
-* docker running
+* Docker running
-* java 17 as the default Java version
+* Java 17 as the default Java version

 Everything you need to complete this example should be below.
 It is the annotations Thomas uses when presenting this example.
 But then again, he wrote it, so some things might be obvious to him but not obvious to you.
 If that is the